 It’s a practical decision, rather than an emotional one, for some people.

 It’s personal choice, but one you and your potential mate should definitely talk about early on.
+(And if you do decide to get married, here are some questions you can ask your future spouse and these marriage SMART goals can help strengthen your relationship.)

-Relationship Goals for Couples #4: Bringing Home the Bacon… And How to Spend It
+Relationship Goals for Couples #4: Bringing Home the Bacon… and How to Spend It

 They say that money changes everything.

-And when you find yourself going from being single, to being a cohabiting couple, there are many questions that come up.
+And when you find yourself going from being single to being a cohabiting couple, there are many questions that come up.

 Questions such as: